Bridging Distribution Shift and AI Safety: Conceptual and Methodological Synergies: Label Shift

 \begin{definition} [Open-Set Label Shift] Consider the prediction task of inferring $Y$ from $X$ under the source domain $e_s$ and the target domain $e_t$.
 OSLS indicates a type of distribution shift in which there exists $y \in \mathcal{Y}$ such that

 Furthermore, for any $y \in \mathcal{Y}$ with \( P(Y = y \mid E = e_s) \neq 0,\) it is required that

 \end{definition}

 Figure \ref{fig:label-shift} illustrates OSLS.
 Even though the model is trained only on seen classes from the source domain, we aim to use its outputs to detect and correctly handle unseen classes.
-Approaches to tackling OSLS are closely tied to uncertainty quantification, as measuring prediction uncertainty can help identify inputs that likely belong to classes absent from the training set.
+Approaches to tackling OSLS are closely tied to uncertainty quantification, as measuring prediction uncertainty can help identify inputs that likely belong to the unseen classes.